DFE-Digital/bat-design-history/app/posts/register-trainee-teachers/2021-02-22-collecting-placement-details.md

 >“Trainees must have taught in 2 schools prior to the award of QTS.
 It is not sufficient for trainees only to have had experience of working in 2 schools.
 Providers may wish to consider whether a trainee with prior assessed experience of teaching in a school has gained enough relevant teaching experience to allow the provider confidently to count that previous teaching as one of the 2 schools specified.”

 We do not know what the guidance will be in the next academic year.
-This will have a significant impact on how  we collect placement details.

 ## Designs